Updated Oct. 1, 2022

 We pick up the story in 1969.
 Pentax (aka Ashai Optical Company) was comfortably ensconced as the 35mm SLR sales leader with 25% more SLRs produced than their nearest rival, Minolta, and a touch over 50% more than Nikon and Canon combined.
-In other words, they were flying high (like X-15 high ;-)).
+In other words, they were flying high.
 But amid the sunshine and lollipops lurked a small but ominous warning.
 They were losing altitude.
-Their 35mm SLR sales had fallen by 16% from the previous year and would continue to spiral downward for the next half-decade.
+Sales had fallen by 16% from the previous year and would continue to spiral downward for the next half-decade.
 The causes: 1) reluctance to abandon the M42 screwmount that had served them so well for the past dozen years, and 2) failure to keep up with their competitors when it came to automatic full-aperture metering.
 Both of these factors equaled less convenience for photographers, particularly newcomers.
-By 1971, Pentax' sales had fallen by 40% from their 1967 peak and wouldn't bottom out until 1974.
+By 1971 the sales spin had tightened to 40% of its 1967 peak and wouldn't bottom out until 1974.
 This coincided with a commensurate 40% jump in Nikon's fortunes in 1972 with the introduction of two new models, the Nikon F2 (late-1971) and the Nikkormat (Nikomat) EL.
 For the first time in history, Nikon sold as many SLRs as Pentax in a year.

 Pentax and Nikon Get It On

-Pentax upped the ante in June of '72 with their official introduction of their Super-Multi-Coated (subsequently abbreviated to SMC) Takumar lens lineup, becoming the first major Japanese manufacturer to do so (they had prototyped it on very-late Super Takumars in 1971).
-And this wasn't just your run-of-the-mill multicoating either, my friends.
+Pentax responded in June of '72 with their official introduction of their Super-Multi-Coated (subsequently abbreviated to SMC) Takumar lens lineup, becoming the first major Japanese manufacturer to do so (they had prototyped it on very-late Super Takumars in 1971).
+And this wasn't just your run-of-the-mill multicoating either, my friend.
 Up to seven layers of color-popping, flare-reducing, ghost-busting goodness.
 This left Nikon, the self-proclaimed "leader" of the Japanese optical industry in a quandary; they had only recently developed the capability to apply five layers of coating to a lens surface and had not even brought that to market yet, and here was sales-spiraling Pentax pipping them to the post in their area of expertise.
 Such insolence was not to be borne, so Nikon did the only logical thing...they denied it ;-).
 In the same way that Zeiss had denied that Nikon and Canon could possibly have surpassed them optically in the 1950s, now Nikon was falling into the same trap.
 Their calling-out of Pentax inevitably heightened the already-existing tension between the two companies.
-Once Pentax demonstrated that their fancy new process (bought from Optical Coatings Laboratories Inc., who had developed it for NASA spacecraft windows) was legit, Nikon doubled down, claiming that SMC was overkill...that they could do more with five layers than Pentax could with seven...that on simpler lens constructions you didn't even need multicoating anyways...blah, blah, blah.
+Once Pentax demonstrated that their fancy new process (bought from Optical Coatings Laboratories Inc., who had developed it for NASA spacecraft windows and then re-engineered for photographic lenses it with input from Pentax) was legit, Nikon doubled down, claiming that SMC was overkill...that they could do more with five layers than Pentax could with seven...that on simpler lens constructions you didn't even need multicoating anyways...blah, blah, blah.
 Without going any further down that rabbit hole, suffice it to say that there was no love lost between Pentax and Nikon at this point, with the fortunes of both companies going in opposite directions and Pentax desperate to halt their sales slide.
 Cue the development of the K-series of SLRs...